Planning Your Electric Fleet

 Yard Management and Depot Layout

-How to Define Layout of EV Charging Depots?
+How to Define Layout of Fleet EV Infrastructure for Charging Depots?

-When you select the charger model, or soon afterwards, you’ll need to start planning where chargers are located in your depot.
+When you select the charger model, or soon afterwards, you’ll need to start planning where charging stations will be located in your EV fleet depot layout.
 This means taking into consideration the number of chargers, the number of vehicles per shift or day, your existing operations (warehouse, driveways, etc.), and security measures.

 Most sites will not have a 1:1 ratio of vehicles and chargers.
 By operating at 1:2, 1:3, or even 1:4 ratio of chargers and vehicles, you’ll reduce grid construction costs and CAPEX for charging equipment.